 Kids can even try out motocross in a safe environment.

-This is just a scratch on the surface to the 21 different activities you can do here that also include archery, paddle boarding and even a high rope course.
+This is just a scratch on the surface to the 20 different activities you can do here that also include archery, ATV, and even a high rope course.
 It probably won’t be enough to spend a whole day here to try out every sport available.
 But the park does offer accommodations in its chalets, so you can pick up from where you left off the day before.

 These glass-walled chalets are air-conditioned for comfort.

 X Park Sunway Iskandar is also part of the bigger Sunway Big Box, a mega mall that’s fairly new.
 Should the heat of outdoor activities prove too hot to handle, head indoors to AC-ed comfort where there are still plenty of things to do.